2023 Request for Proposals

 5. Assess whether zander can successfully hybridize with walleye and sauger to inform risk assessment and prioritize prevention strategies.

-6. Investigate the values and motives that prompt the release of invasive fishes such as goldfish, aquarium fishes/pets, and baitfish into the environment and develop alternatives to release that are accessible and acceptable to the public.
+6. Investigate the values and motivations that prompt the release of invasive fishes such as aquarium/pond fishes (goldfish, koi, etc.) into the environment and develop alternatives to release that are accessible and acceptable to the public.

 B: Creating and improving options for control of priority species

-1. Develop innovative and environmentally safe control technologies for priority AIS populations, with an emphasis on novel and cost-effective biochemical products, genetic approaches, or delivery methods.
+2. Develop innovative and environmentally safe control technologies for priority AIS populations, with an emphasis on novel and cost-effective biochemical products or genetic approaches.

-3. Quantify short- and long-term benefits and impacts of copper-based aquatic pesticides on non-target organisms through synthesis, experiments, and/or modeling.
-Address benefits and non-target impacts across spatial and temporal scales to guide management.
+4. Quantify short- and long-term benefits and impacts of copper-based aquatic pesticides on non-target organisms through synthesis, experiments, and/or modeling.
+Address benefits and non-target impacts across spatial and temporal scales.

 C: Understanding impacts to prioritize management actions